 🥜 Ingredient Notes

 - All-natural peanut butter (no sugar added) - You can use creamy or chunky peanut-butter for this recipe.
-If you use peanut butter with sugar, you can omit the maple syrup.
-For more peanut butter recipes, try almond flour peanut butter cookies and old-fashioned peanut butter balls!
+If you use peanut butter with sugar, you can use half the amount of powdered sugar called for.

-- Coconut cream - This takes the place of whipped cream in dairy ice box pie, and will help to create a lighter texture to our filling.
-You can also use it to make fudgy vegan truffles!
+- Coconut milk - We only use the solidified cream that separates from the liquid (it's very important that you chill your coconut milk for at least 8 hours).
+This takes the place of whipped cream in dairy ice box pie, and will help to create a lighter texture to our filling.

 📝 Variations & Substitutions